ranenbg/Arduino-FFB-wheel/README.md

 ## Firmware option description
 Due to 32k flash memory limitation in Arduino Leonardo (ATmega32U4), each HEX file is compiled with a certain firmware option.
 A one letter abreviation for each option is placed in the firmware version string and one needs to consider carefully which one to chose.
 In the release, I've compiled for you a few most often desired firmware option combinations.

-Firmware version string consits of 3 digits and some letters (example: fw-v180ahz).
+Firmware version string consists of 3 digits and some letters (example: fw-v180ahz).
 The first two digits (XX) are reserved for major firmware version, while the 3rd digit (0,1,2,3) stands for:
 - fw-vXX0 basic version (1 encoder, 4 pedals, 8 buttons, PWM output)
 - fw-vXX1 adds support for shift register
 - fw-vXX2 adds support for shift register+HX711